-Raptors earn pivotal double-overtime win over Bucks
+Raptors earn pivotal double-OT win over Bucks

-TORONTO — Kawhi Leonard scored 36 points — including two important field goals late in the second overtime — and grabbed nine rebounds as the Toronto Raptors defeated the visiting Milwaukee Bucks 118-112 in double-overtime Sunday night in Game 3 of the Eastern Conference finals.
+TORONTO — The Toronto Raptors knew they needed to play tougher than they had in losing the first two games to the Milwaukee Bucks in the Eastern Conference finals.

+They played tough and they played long as well, needing two overtimes to outlast the Bucks 118-112 Sunday night with Kawhi Leonard leading all scorers with 36 points.

-The Bucks lead the best-of-seven series 2-1 with Game 4 slated for Tuesday in Toronto.
+The Bucks lead the best-of-seven series 2-1 with Game 4 Tuesday in Toronto.

+Raptors coach Nick Nurse said that he was also considering changes to his lineup, although he went with the same starting lineup he had been using.

+“I said lineup changes, I didn’t say starting lineup changes,” Nurse said.
+“We played a lot of different lineups tonight, and we changed at least three if not four of the matchups to start the game.
+Some of those changes were pretty good to us, but again I thought we just played a lot tougher, man.
+We were up guarding, we were physical, we were ready to play.”

 Pascal Siakam added 25 points and 11 rebounds for Toronto and Marc Gasol had 16 points, 12 rebounds, seven assists and five blocked shots.